A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing

 Finally, in order to study $\Cb_n$, we need to be able to easily go back and forth between normalized ranks and empirical quantile functions.
 To this end, ties must not occur.
 In the case of serial independence, it is sufficient to assume that the marginal distributions are continuous.
-However, in the case of serial dependence, continuity of the marginal distributions is {\em not} sufficient to guarantee the absence of ties \cite[see e.g.][Example~4.2]{BucSeg14}.
+However, in the case of serial dependence, continuity of the marginal distributions is \textit{not} sufficient to guarantee the absence of ties (see, e.g., B{\"u}cher and Segers \cite{BucSeg14}, Example~4.2).
 This leads to a last condition.

-\begin{cond} For any $j \in \{1, \ldots, d\}$, there are no ties in the component series $X_{1j},\dots, X_{nj}$ with probability one. \end{cond}
+\begin{cond} For any $j \in\{1,\ldots, d\}$, there are no ties in the component series $X_{1j},\ldots, X_{nj}$ with probability one. \end{cond}

 The following theorem is the main result of this section.
-It is proved in Appendix~\ref{proof:stute_rep}.
+It is proved in Appendix~\ref{proofstuterep}.